Senior citizens are the fastest-growing cannabis clientele

 “It’s really the silent generation and every generation before that,” Kerr said.
 “They weren’t exposed to it when they were young and had negative opinions about it for many years.”

 Boomers bring a different perspective.
-In the Pew survey, 53 percent of Americans in the 65-74 age group supported recreational marijuana, close to the national average.
+In the Pew survey, 53% of Americans in the 65-74 age group supported recreational marijuana, close to the national average.

 Many boomers entered adulthood in the 1970s, a high-water mark of marijuana use among young adults.
-In 1979, 36 percent of Americans ages 18 to 25 said they had smoked pot in the past month.
+In 1979, 36% of Americans ages 18 to 25 said they had smoked pot in the past month.

 “As you were going through high school and college, it was there,” said Brenden Dougherty, CEO of MDbio, a plant-based wellness company.
 “There was a segment of folks who used it, tried it, and a segment of folks who were around it.”